luckystars0612/File-Exfiltration/README.md

 # File Sender

-This Rust project allows you to send a file to a specified remote server.
-The file is first encoded, compressed, and then transmitted with custom headers to the server.
+This Rust project allows you to send a file to a specified remote server (I use ngrok as a proxy to forward file to my local listener).
+The file is first encoded, compressed, and then transmitted with custom headers to the server chunk by chunk.
 With a python server.py, it will decompress, decode and save bytes into new file.
 ## Installation
 ### Prerequisites